26 Clustering

 26.5.1 Clustering, Dendrograms, and Intuition

 Agglomerative clustering is one form of “hierarchical clustering.”
 It is interpretable because we can keep track of when two clusters got merged (each cluster is a tree), and we can visualize the merging hierarchy, resulting in a “dendrogram.”
-Won’t discuss this any further for this course, but you might see these in the wild.
+Won’t discuss this in detail for this course, but you might see these in the wild.
 Here are some examples:

 26.6 Picking K